sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * docker stop  --> system container stop
    * docker kill  --> system container kill
    * docker wait  --> system container wait
-   * docker inspect --> system container inspect
-   * docker exec    --> system container exec
+   * Use `system container id` command to get container ID to use with docker commands that require name or ID like, docker exec/inspect/...

    The bash scripts called by systemd service would be updated to call these new commands in place of docker commands.
 In addition, any script that call docker commands will be switched to these new commands.
 A sample could be the reboot scripts, which call `docker kill/stop ...`.